A roadmap for the computation of persistent homology: Computation of PH for data

 for $p = \infty$, where $\dist$ is a metric on $\mathbb{R}^2$ and $\phi$ ranges over all bijections from $X$ to $Y$. \end{definition}

-Usually, one takes $\dist=L_p$ for $1\leq p\leq \infty$.
+Usually, one takes $\dist=L_q$ for $q \in [1,\infty]$.
 One of the most commonly employed distance functions is the {\it bottleneck distance} $W_\infty[L_\infty]$.

-The development of statistical analysis on the space of persistence diagrams is an area of ongoing research, and at present there are few tools that can be used in applications.
-We refer the reader to the publications \cite{MMH11,TMMH14,MTBMMH15} for research in this direction.
+The development of statistical analysis on the space of persistence diagrams is an area of ongoing research, and presently there are few tools that can be used in applications.
+See \cite{MMH11,TMMH14,MTBMMH15} for research in this direction.
+Until recently, the library $\dionysus$ \cite{dionysus} was the only library to implement computation of the bottleneck and Wasserstein distances (for $d=L_\infty$); the library $\hera$ \cite{hera} implements a new algorithm \cite{KMN16} for the computation of the bottleneck and Wasserstein distances that significantly outperforms the implementation in $\dionysus$.
+The library $\tdapackage$ \cite{tda} (see \cite{FKLM14} for the accompanying tutorial) implements the computation of confidence sets for persistence diagrams that was developed in \cite{FLRWBS14}, distance functions that are robust to noise and outliers \cite{CFLMRW14}, and many more tools for interpreting barcodes.

-The second approach for the development of statistical tools for PH consists of mapping the space of persistence diagrams to spaces (e.g., Banach spaces) that are amenable to statistical analysis.
-Such methods include persistence landscapes \cite{B15} (see also the tutorial \cite{BD15}), the space of algebraic functions \cite{ACC13}, and persistence images \cite{CEHKMNPSZ15}.
+The third approach for the development of statistical tools for PH consists of mapping the space of persistence diagrams to spaces (e.g., Banach spaces) that are amenable to statistical analysis and machine-learning techniques.
+Such methods include persistence landscapes \cite{B15}, using the space of algebraic functions \cite{ACC13}, persistence images \cite{CEHKMNPSZ15}, and kernelization techniques \cite{KHNWB15,RHBK15,BMT17,ZVBNB16}.
 See the papers \cite{KNBNH14,SHP16} for applications of persistence landscapes.

-The library $\dionysus$ \cite{dionysus} implements the computation of the bottleneck and Wasserstein distance (for $d=L_\infty$), while the $\landscape$ \cite{landscape} and the $\tdapackage$ \cite{tda} implement many tools for the statistical interpretation of persistent homology.
+The package $\landscape$ \cite{landscape} (see \cite{BD15} for the accompanying tutorial) implements the computation of persistence landscapes, as well as many statistical tools that one can apply to persistence landscapes, such as mean, ANOVA, hypothesis tests, and many more.